 Our special education service programs work with families to create Individualized Education Plans (IEPs) to meet the special needs of their children.
 This plan includes related services in and out of school, at no cost to the family, to complement the student’s personal instruction and ensure that he/she receives the most benefit from his/her education.

-Special and Gifted Education
+Special Education Services Staff

 - Learning support